 How long will it take?

 With this article I hope to give you a good start for your research, some useful resources, and an overview of the general process.
 You have two options when starting the visa process.
 You could pay someone, such as an agent, to apply on your behalf.
 This will typically cost you a fee for their services; it will also force you to trust them to complete your application successfully.
 Your second option is to complete the application process yourself.
-This will entail more time and research on your end, but it is completely possible for students to find everything they need to complete the application themselves.
+This means more time and research on your end, but you will better understand the visa process and save money.

-For most students we talk to, I suggest the second option.
-Not only do they get to understand the application process fully, they also end up saving some money in the end - which for most students is reason enough.
-Often times this can be made more complicated, this is due to the language used on government websites being difficult to understand, especially for non-native English speakers.
-Although it will sound complicated, it's really quite simple.
+For most students we talk to, I suggest the second option simply to save as much as $300 in consultant fees.
+Often times the language used on government websites is difficult to understand, especially for low level English learners.
+Although it may sound complicated, it's really quite simple.

 The one thing you need to understand for your study visa application is this: "No matter where you want to go in the world, all governments just want proof."